Ishant14/SpringTutorialProjects/Spring-Interview-Questions.md

 > To set spring bean scopes we can use “scope” attribute in bean element or @Scope annotation for annotation based configurations.

+## What is the default bean scope in Spring framework?
+ By default, a Spring Bean is initialized as a singleton.

+## Are singleton beans thread-safe?

+No, singleton beans are not thread-safe, as thread safety is about execution, whereas the singleton is a design pattern focusing on creation.
+Thread safety depends only on the bean implementation itself.

+## If i create the 2 beans for a class Employee as
+## <id=emp1 class="Employee" scope="singleton">
+## <id=emp2 class="Employee" scope="singleton">
+## then how many bean of Employee class will be created ?